Velprathap89/codingsparkles-website/content/blog/customize-doughnet-chart-tooltip-message/index.md

 ```
 ![After Customization](./AfterCustomize.png)

-* [*callbacks*](https://www.chartjs.org/docs/latest/configuration/tooltip.html) - This tooltip callbacks method will be called before opening the each bar tooltip message.
-So, the customizing message we are returning in this method will be displayed in the tooltip.
+* [*callbacks*](https://www.chartjs.org/docs/latest/configuration/tooltip.html) - This tooltip callbacks method will be called before opening the tooltip message for each bar.
+As a result, the customising message returned by this method will be displayed in the tooltip.

-A working example of the above code snippet can be found in the following codesandbox location.
+The above code snippet can be found in the following codesandbox location as a working example.

 https://codesandbox.io/s/relaxed-lederberg-vrql7